YTFGolf/rust-wiki/doc/informal/faq.md

 - A `Stage` struct that provides high-level abstractions.
 While `StageData` showed raw data and was bound to a containing `Version` object, `Stage` had no references to `Version` and owned all of its data.
 I also managed to use the typing system to assign meanings: see [Appendix A](#appendix-a) because it's really long.
 - A `StageWikiData` struct that is part of a module that provides functions to allow you to find the names of stages, maps and stage types (using `StageNames.csv`).

 Was this a lot more complicated to set up?
 Absolutely.
 Was it worth it?
 Also absolutely.

-fixed bugs e.g. treasure
-easy to add more stuff
-testing
+I fixed bugs, such as the Treasure one in the appendix; I was able to add more stuff such as max clears; and I found it much easier to add new stuff on top (such as maps) rather than basically having to write them from scratch like I would have with Python.

 I will also say that this codebase is only a few months old, compared to the Python version which is years old and probably still needs light maintenance.
+Also not a whole lot of this section is unique to Rust and is more related to general principles of good design.

 ## Were there any difficulties?